"

 Amino Acid Structure.
 (Figure by OpenStax is used under a Creative Commons Attribution license.)

-Proteins possess intricate structures, transitioning from a primary to secondary, tertiary, and often quaternary structure to fulfill specific functions.
-Subsequent enzymes maintain their optimal temperature is crucial for preserving their final structure.
+Proteins possess complex structures, transitioning from a primary to secondary, tertiary, and often quaternary structure to fulfill specific functions.
+Maintaining the optimal temperature is crucial for preserving their structure and ensuring proper enzyme activity.

 Protein Structure: Primary, Secondary, Tertiary, and Quaternary Structure.
 (Figure by OpenStax is used under a Creative Commons Attribution license.)

-The process of protein digestion commences in the stomach with the enzyme pepsin.
-Typically, inactive when the stomach is empty, pepsin activates upon food entry.
-Produced by the chief cells of the stomach, pepsin catalyzes the hydrolysis of proteins into smaller peptides, consisting of short strands of amino acids.
-Pepsin operates most effectively in the acidic environment of the stomach, with an optimal pH of 2.
-However, it denatures as chyme, partially digested food, transitions into the small intestine, where the pH rises to around 9.
+The process of protein digestion begins in the stomach with the enzyme pepsin.
+Typically, inactive when the stomach is empty, pepsin becomes activated upon food entry.
+Produced by the chief cells of the stomach as the inactive form, pepsinogen.
+Pepsinogen is activated into pepsin by stomach acid and active pepsin cleavage.
+Once active, pepsin catalyzes the hydrolysis of proteins into smaller peptides.
+Pepsin functions most effectively in the stomach’s acidic environment, with an optimal pH of 2.
+However, it denatures as chyme transitions into the small intestine, where the pH rises to around 9.

 Continuing the hydrolysis of proteins into peptides, the duodenum of the small intestine hosts pancreatic enzymes such as trypsin, chymotrypsin, and carboxypeptidase.
 These enzymes further break down peptides into amino acids.
 Aminopeptidases and dipeptidases, enzymes produced in the brush border of the small intestine, play vital roles in this process by further degrading peptides into individual amino acids.